1918–19 Georgia Bulldogs basketball team

-The 1918–19 Georgia Bulldogs basketball team represented the University of Georgia during the 1918–19 college men's basketball season.
-The team captain of the 1918–19 season was A.H.
-Cox.
+The 1918–19 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1918–19 NCAA men's basketball season.
+Led by Kennon Mott in first and only season as head coach, the Bulldogs compiled an overall record of 5–3 with a mark of 1–2 in conference play.
+The team captain was A. H. Cox.